 This stuff was made as a budget alternative to Japanese binchotan which is not only expensive, but typically made from endangered trees.
 This charcoal equivalent is both cheaper and more environmentally conscious than the traditional Japanese charcoal, while being little less effective.

-Thai style charcoal burns for a long time at very high temperatures, giving you the perfect searing heat for fish and other meats, while still giving you plenty of burn time for everything from standard grilling to slow smoking.
+Thai style charcoal burns for a long time at very high temperatures, giving you the perfect searing heat for fish and other meats, while still giving you plenty of burn time for everything from standard grilling bacon and other meats to slow smoking.

 Thai charcoal is one of the best types of charcoal on the market, and this is pretty much the best example of it out there, with a nice fruity taste to it.